Producing sulfuric acid

 Kempthorne, Prosser and Company built other works, and more companies formed as demand outstripped supply.
 By 1976 there were nine companies operating 12 plants, producing 1.8 million tonnes of superphosphate annually.

 In 2007, two New Zealand companies – Ballance Agri-Nutrients and Ravensdown Fertiliser Co-op – were making superphosphate.
-Both are farmer-owned cooperatives.
+Both were farmer-owned cooperatives.
 The six works are fully mechanised, with computer-aided control of most functions.
 The process includes analysing rock phosphates, blending differing rocks, grinding the rocks, producing granules to reduce the amount of fine material, and controlling emissions.

 Sources of sulfur

-Early sources of sulfur were volcanic deposits in Italy, and to some extent in the North Island, especially Whakaari (White Island), off the Bay of Plenty.
+Early sources of sulfur were volcanic deposits in Italy, and to some extent in the North Island, especially Whakaari (White Island), in Bay of Plenty.
 For much of the 20th century the main source was ‘Frasch’ sulfur from Texas and Louisiana.
 From the late 1960s, sulfur was recovered from natural gas, mostly from Canada.

 Guano is a natural fertiliser formed from bird droppings.
 High in phosphate and nitrogen, it has been used as an ingredient of superphosphate.
 Nauru Island had large deposits which were mined by Australia and New Zealand during the 20th century.
 By trading intensively, some companies became very rich, but exploited the local people and the environment.